gillian-guide/gillian-guide.github.io/docs/troubleshooting.en.md

 ??? info ":material-steam:Steam Achievements don't work after downgrading"
     You have probably set up your install to be [GFWL](../multiplayer/#games-for-windows-live)-compatible - the script will not work in this case.

+??? info "RMN60 error on launch"
+    Reinstall [ZolikaPatch](essential-modding/zolikapatch.md).
+Your antivirus is likely at fault - disable it or add the game folder to exceptions.

 ??? info "Game crashes"
     Make sure you started with a clean install.
 After installing any mods, make sure your game is working properly by starting it at least once in game to pinpoint the problematic mod.